sh-steven-doran/lecture-notes/Mod 1/07 - intro_to_orm.md

 ```

-3. Twitter where Tweets can have Tags (i.e. '#fun', '#learnlovecode', '#tbt').
-A tweet can have multiple tags, many tweets can be tagged with the same tag.
-Tweets have a message and user_id; tags have a name.

-Q: Write the SQL to find all the tweets tagged '#tbt'

-4. After completing the questions above, is there a rule you can determine about which table the foreign key belongs on given two associated tables?
+3. After completing the questions above, is there a rule you can determine about which table the foreign key belongs on given two associated tables?

     - child table => we want the foreign key to be on the belongs_to table (e.g., the books table)